● Admissions Open · 2026

 A pharmacy setting cannot be run without both a pharmacist and pharmacy technicians to keep the business running efficiently.
 Pharmacists are licensed by individual state boards to practice pharmacy in all 50 states, while pharmacy technicians assist the pharmacist in processing prescriptions.

-On the other hand, pharmacists are responsible for the operation of the pharmacy in place to fill your prescription and/or refer.
-In some cases, pharmacists can interact directly with doctors.
+Pharmacists, on the other hand, are responsible for the overall operation of the pharmacy — reviewing and filling prescriptions and counseling patients.
+In some cases, pharmacists work directly with doctors on a patient's care.

 Job TitleEducation RequirementMedian Salary